 - Personality disorders

-I see my face to face clients in a room in Headcorn Natural Health Centre, Smarden Road, TN27 9SX.
-My fees for this service are £45 for a 50 minute session, with a concessionary rate of £30 for students, carers and people aged over 65.
+I now see clients in my counselling room in the quiet and privacy of my home in Headcorn, Kent.
+My fees for this service are £40 for a 50 minute session, with a concessionary rate of £35 for students and trainees.
+Other concessionary rates are possible on request.

-I offer the first 20 minutes of the first session for free so that you can check that I am the right counsellor for you at this time, which means that my charge for the remainder of that session is £27.
+I offer a free 20 minute phone conversation before the first session so that we can agree that I am the right counsellor for you at this time.

 Maps & Directions